Falx/node-multi-perf/README.md

 The concept of clustering in nodejs is interesting, it allows for an easy way of utilizing more cpu threads/cores.
 All of this with minimal changes to the code.
 In essence, one instance is the Main instance, and child processes are forked from that process.
 They each run the complete runtime of nodejs, but can listen to the same port.

 This leads to the main drawback, since every process runs the entire nodejs stack, the RAM requirements are pretty high.
-Essentially you are trading memory for cpu.
+Essentially you are sacrificing memory to be able to use more cpu time.

 **About worker_threads**

 The concept of worker_threads in nodejs allows for lightweight _application_ (read: not the same as OS threads, this is still at the discretion of the OS thread scheduler) threads to be run in parallel.
-In theory this is an ideal solution, it does not require extra RAM for running the nodejs stack and it allows the main event loop to never be blocked or stalled!
+In theory this is an ideal solution: it avoids the high RAM overhead of running additional nodejs stacks and allows the main event loop to never be blocked or stalled.

 The initial reaction was to try out two approaches for the CSS: